mynah22/nextcloud-docker/readme.md

--Copy traefik and nextcloud directories to location of docker projects -Change example variables in both docker-compose.yml files -docker-compose up in traefik directory then nextcloud directory -nextcloud will be available for admin acct set up at nextcloudhostname.local.domain -traefik dashboard will be available at traefikhostname.local.domain/dashboard/
+-Copy traefik and nextcloud directories to location of docker projects -Change example variables in both docker-compose.yml files -"docker-compose up -d"in traefik directory then nextcloud directory -nextcloud will be available for admin acct set up at nextcloudhostname.local.domain -traefik dashboard will be available at traefikhostname.local.domain/dashboard/